FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 ## Migrate-on-authentication

 The other end of the spectrum from moving all your users at once is to move them one at a time.
 This is a phased approach.
-You maintain the existing user data store, but each time one user authenticates, you move over their data.
+You maintain the existing user datastore, but each time one user authenticates, you move over their data.

 Some of the benefits of this approach: